cmhh/seasadj/README.md

 ## Library Details

 Internally, the whole specification is modelled as a single class called `Specification`.
-A `Specification` in turn is a data class consisting of a name and then nested maps containing the individual groups of paramaters.
+A `Specification` in turn is a data class consisting of a name and then nested maps containing the individual groups of parameters.
 In the case above, the name might be something like `airpassengers`, and the map member would contain the keys `series` and `x11`.
 The value for `series` would be another map containing keys `title`, `start`, `data`, and `span`.
 The value for `x11` would simply be an empty mapping.

 The values themselves are all descended from an abstract class called `SpecValue`.
 For example, in `start=1949.01`, `1949.01` is imported with type `SpecDate`.
 Similarly, the right-hand side of the `data` argument is imported with type `SpecNumArray`, and `span` is imported with type `SpecSpan`.
 Only certain types are permitted for certain parameters, and there is _some_ checking of correctness when constructing a `Specification`.
 The validation is probably a little clumsy in its design, and is not complete.